NETWAYS/workshop-osmc-gitlab/workshop/05_CICD/03_GitLab_CI.md

 * Installation via package repository
 * `gitlab-runner register`

-Note: This is not needed for the built-in `docker executor` runner.
+This comes pre-installed in the NWS apps.

 ~~~SECTION:handouts~~~